-Perpetual backsliding seem to indicate a complete falling away and that it is something that happens over a period of time rather than in one faithless act.
+Perpetual backsliding seems to indicate a complete falling away and that it is something that happens over a period of time, rather than in one faithless act.

-Backsliding is often a slow burn so stem the tide now, plug the holes and lets humble ourselves before we get swept away in progressive sliding back from God.
+Backsliding is often a slow burn, so stem the tide now, plug the holes and let us humble ourselves before we get swept away in progressively sliding back from God.

 I have paid attention and listened, but they have not spoken rightly; no man relents of his evil, saying, ‘What have I done?’
 Everyone turns to his own course, like a horse plunging headlong into battle.(Jeremiah 8:6, ESV)

-Lord keep us form this folly.
+Lord, keep us from this folly.
 We need to be humble enough to accept correction and instruction.
-If we always think “but what did I do” then it is possible we are walking in pride.
+If we always think “but what did I do”, then it is possible that we are walking in pride.

 The wise men shall be put to shame; they shall be dismayed and taken; behold, they have rejected the word of the Lord, so what wisdom is in them?(Jeremiah 8:9, ESV)